AmasaDelano/dw-srd-offline/src/markdown/Wizard.md

 - Prepare new spells of your choice from your spellbook whose total levels don’t exceed your own level+1.
 - Prepare your cantrips which never count against your limit.

-### Cast a Spell \(Int\)
+### Cast a Spell \(INT\)

-When you **release a spell you’ve prepared**, roll+Int. ✴On a 10+, the spell is successfully cast and you do not forget the spell—you may cast it again later. ✴On a 7-9, the spell is cast, but choose one:
+When you **release a spell you’ve prepared**, roll+INT. ✴On a 10+, the spell is successfully cast and you do not forget the spell—you may cast it again later. ✴On a 7-9, the spell is cast, but choose one:

 - You draw unwelcome attention or put yourself in a spot.
 The GM will tell you how.
 - The spell disturbs the fabric of reality as it is cast—take -1 ongoing to cast a spell until the next time you Prepare Spells.